harishcarpenter1/AIBOT/README.md

-# Code Review Bot
+# AI JAVA Code Review Bot

-The Code Review Bot is a full stack application developed using ReactJS and Python.
+The Code Review Bot is a full-stack application developed using ReactJS and Python.
 It fetches code from a GitHub repository provided by the user and analyzes it based on predefined guidelines for Java code reviews.
-The bot leverages OpenAI's "text-davinci-003" language model to provide human-like text responses and suggestions for code improvements.
+The bot leverages OpenAI's "GPT 3.5 Turbo" language model to provide human-like text responses and suggestions for code improvements.

 ## Features